 If a user initiates the Telnet session from the WAN, the connection must first be authenticated as specified in a Connection profile.

-See "Restricting Telnet, raw TCP, and Rlogin access to the terminal server" on page 3-26 for additional information about restricting Telnet in the terminal server interface.
+See Chapter 3, "Setting Up User Authentication," for additional information about restricting Telnet in the terminal server interface.